bombasticSlacks/Aspirant/Game/Combat.md

 * Pin then completely, causing them to take a -2 on any skill tests on their turn.
 * Make an attack with a size 1 weapon with a -2 to hit that can’t be evaded
 * Make an [Athletics](Strength#Athletics) skill test to throw them strength + d3 meters in a direction of your choice.
+#### Shove
+With at least one free hand, you can attempt to move someone.
+Make a [Strike](Strength#Strike) skill test, if you succeed, you can move them up to your strength in meters.
+If they hit something, they become knocked down.

+---

+### Special Manoeuvres
+These are attacks or abilities that any trained fighter can use.
+This isn’t an exhaustive list of everything you can do in combat but includes some of the manoeuvres that tend to come up a lot.
+Any manoeuvre which affects an enemy combatant is considered an attack (such as for determining if you are in melee).
+A number of other powerful manoeuvres can be learned by taking specific combat training.
+When reasonable [Combat Modifiers](#Combat%20Modifiers) and [Combat Bonuses and Negatives](#Combat%20Bonuses%20and%20Negatives) are applied to these regularly.
+#### Back out
+You make a [Grace](Agility#Grace) skill test to step out of melee with an opponent.
+If you succeed, you can move agility * 2 meters and then perform an action at a -2 (as normal).
+If you fail, you provoke an attack of opportunity and then may do that anyway.
+#### Cautious Step
+You move out of melee with an enemy without provoking an attack of opportunity.
+You can move up to your agility * 2 meters, but no other actions.
 #### Overwatch
 Declare a 45-degree cone in front of you.
 If anyone moves into that area, you make a ranged attack on them, and they take a -2 on their action.
 Your attack is at -2.
 #### Parry
 Which is a [Strike](Strength#Strike) skill test at (-2) where if you succeed, then if an enemy attacks you [in melee](#Being%20in%20Melee%20Combat) and succeeds, you ignore the attack.
-If they fail their skill test to attack, you deal damage to them.
+If they fail their skill test to attack, you may make an attack on them without requiring a skill test.
-#### Shove
-With at least one free hand, you can attempt to move someone.
-Make a [Strike](Strength#Strike) skill test, if you succeed, you can move them up to your strength in meters.
-If they hit something, they become knocked down.

 ---